 Always follow the care label on your linens in case of special finishes, embroideries and so forth.

+Cotton bed linen is machine washable, dependent on any special finishes or embroideries – please always check your care label.
 When washing your cotton bed linen, use a sparing amount of detergent to avoid product build-up.
-We recommend to avoid detergent with optical brightening agents or any products containing chlorine.
-Most “sustainable” detergents are without OBAs, but please check the ingredients.
+We recommend to avoid detergent with optical brightening agents or products containing chlorine.
+Never use bleach, even diluted as it weakens natural fibres and will degrade them over time.

-Cotton bed linen will get softer with every wash, but if you like to use a fabric softener we recommend distilled white vinegar as a natural alternative, and possibly adding a few drops of lavender essential oil to your wash.
-Chemical softeners add a film to textiles.
+Cotton bed linen will get softer with every wash, but if you like to use a fabric softener we recommend using distilled white vinegar as a natural alternative as chemical softeners add a film to textiles.
+Avoid overfilling your washing machine to allow detergent and the water to properly distribute.

 Washing your sheets weekly or twice weekly is optimum - it will enable your sheets to stay whiter and brighter for longer as oils are not penetrating the cotton as much.

+Air drying is the best way to dry your sheets, if you can.
+When air drying bed linens, the optimum way is to stretch them out flat.
 If you are tumble drying your bed sheets, ensure to do so on a low heat and always remove your bed sheets before they are fully dry.
 Drying your sheets to a crisp in the tumble drier will make the fibres go frizzy and therefore feel rough.
-Cotton wants to retain an element of moisture.

 Percale cotton will dry faster than sateen cotton, and a lower thread count will also dry more quickly.